History of Sex in Cinema:

 Rita (Laura Elena Harring) and Betty (Naomi Watts) - Their First Lesbian Encounter

 In a second more explicit scene (disjointed due to an almost imperceptible switch in characters and setting), Betty (wearing a robe and carrying a cup of coffee) / Diane (topless and carrying a drink, and wearing denim cutoffs) joined a half-naked 'Rita' reclining on a couch.
-Betty/Diane caressed Rita's nipple and breast, and kissed her:
+Diane caressed Rita's nipple and breast, and kissed her:

 Diane: "What was that you were saying, beautiful?"